-As part of the curse God revealed two temptations husbands and wives face as a result of the Fall: nagging and stubbornness.
+After The Fall, God revealed two temptations husbands and wives would face as a result of The Curse: nagging and stubbornness.
 God told Eve:

 “Your desire shall be for your husband, and he shall rule over you.”Genesis 3:16